 My name is Lucy and I am a non-Indigenous social worker trying to walk the talk in my practice with First Nations Australians.
-In 2014, when I was laid up in bed with a back injury, I decided to set up metaphorically speaking as a blogging space to share my work.
-This has been a beautiful exercise to do in so many ways, helping me to reflect on my practice and being able to share the ups and the downs with a wider audience for critical analysis.
+In 2014, when I was laid up in bed with a back injury, I decided to set up ..metaphorically speaking as a blogging space to share my work.
+This is a beautiful exercise to do in so many ways, helping me to reflect on my practice and being able to share the ups and the downs with a wider audience for critical analysis.

 My vision was to offer this space for all social workers to join in the conversation and share their stories of practice too.
 Sometimes we just feel the need to hear real stories from real practitioners in the field, not academics.

 I’ve had some challenging learnings, but when things go beautifully, you just want to shout it from the mountain top, because there is a learning in that for someone else!
 You will find a lot of reflections here on everything from narrative therapy with Aboriginal communities to strategies for promoting your own health and wellbeing.
 Browse our Topics of Interest menu or click the button below to see the latest posts.

 Feel free to comment or get in touch if something resonates with you here.
 And I really encourage you to think about writing your own blog too.
 You have a story that is too good not to share with others!

 Indigenous Social Work Podcast

 ‘Talk the Walk’ is the podcast putting legs on ‘Social Work with Indigenous Communities’ through Story.